evonbit/bitcoin-native-systems/Natcats/01-natcats-whitepaper.md

 ### 4.3 Decentralized Indexing
 Natcats are indexed automatically via an on-chain decentralized indexer as they are produced, published on-chain at inscription [765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0](https://ordinals.com/inscription/765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0)

 Querying this indexer returns the canonical inscription ID and authorized block winner for each cat, updating automatically and in perpetuity as new cats are produced and inscribed by holders.
-Run [these scripts](https://github.com/evonbit/bitcoin-native-systems/tree/main/P2P%20Perpetual%20Distribution/02-scripts) to generate a complete local copy of either dataset from the on-chain index.
+Run [these scripts](https://github.com/evonbit/bitcoin-native-systems/tree/main/P2P%20Perpetual%20Distribution/02-scripts) to generate a local copy of either dataset from the on-chain index.

 ---